The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 The NCLEX-PN isn’t just a test—it’s a rite of passage.
 For many students, it represents the culmination of months (or years) of intense study, clinical rotations, and sleepless nights.
 Yet, even the most diligent nursing students can fall victim to common pitfalls that sabotage their chances of passing.

-Whether you’re taking the NCLEX-PN for the first time or re-testing after an unsuccessful attempt, understanding what not to do can be just as important as knowing the content itself.
+Whether you’re taking the PN NCLEX exam for the first time or re-testing after an unsuccessful attempt, understanding what not to do can be just as important as knowing the content itself.
 In this in-depth blog post, we explore the 10 most common mistakes students make on the NCLEX-PN—and how you can avoid them.

 🧠 Mistake #1: Not Studying the NCLEX Format